sweetsweetstefan/cloudmc-cloudca-kb/rbac/notes.md

 Look at the permissions and see what you can't shuffle together in terms of ideas for roles.
 For example, billing admin.
 Could there be a network only admin easily possible?

+Why is it  that for the stef-test accout, which has a primary role of guest in the System org, can't create accounts even though the name of the permission is Environments: Create and scoped to the Aptum org.
+How come the guest account needs the Environments:Own All permission is necessary for getting this to work,